-I. Executive Summary
+Executive Summary:

-Nuclear waste is one of four issues associated with nuclear energy with which the public is most concerned, as summarized in the 2003 MIT (Massachusetts Institute of Technology) report The Future of the Nuclear Power.[1]
+Nuclear waste is one of four issues associated with nuclear energy with which the public is most concerned, as summarized in the 2003 MIT (Massachusetts Institute of Technology) report The Future of the Nuclear Power.
 No large-scale nuclear energy development in any country can be sustainable without a solid nuclear waste management program in place.

 Although China's nuclear power industry is relatively young, and the management of its spent nuclear fuel and nuclear waste is not yet a major concern, China's commitment to nuclear energy and its rapid pace of nuclear generation capacity development require detailed analyses and planning of its future spent fuel management and nuclear waste policies.
 Specially, China is moving forward on its commitment to operate a closed nuclear fuel cycle, a policy that was first articulated in the 1980s.
 Figuring out how to manage and store the high-level nuclear waste resulting from reprocessing-a necessary part of a closed nuclear fuel cycle-could be a challenge for China.

-This report reviews China's spent fuel management policy, including its plans for reprocessing, including and China's nuclear waste management plan, and explores the feasibility of deep borehole disposal (DBD) as an alternative to at-reactor, centralized surface- and near-surface storage, or mine geologic storage of spent fuel and high-level nuclear waste.
-The DBD feasibility study will review China's geological features, seismic regions and population distribution.
+This report reviews China's spent fuel management policy, including its plans for reprocessing and the status of spent fuel management facilities and of China's nuclear waste management plans, explores the feasibility of deep borehole disposal (DBD) in China as an alternative to at-reactor, centralized surface- and near-surface storage, or mined geologic storage of spent fuel and high-level nuclear waste.
+The DBD feasibility study presented here reviews China's geological features, seismic regions and population distribution.
 Potential candidate areas where DBD facilities might be located are recommended.
-This report also provides an overview of China's commercial and research drilling technologies and capabilities.
-In addition, potential costs of building DBD facilities for two different nuclear fuel cycle scenarios are estimated in the study.
+This report also provides a comparison of the prospects, advantages and disadvantages of mined geological disposal and

+DBD in China.
+In addition, the potential costs of building DBD facilities for two different nuclear fuel cycle scenarios are estimated in the study.
+Finally, views from Chinese experts on DBD are provided and summarized to help understand the outlook for DBD in China.

-More than three-fourths of the number of reactors built to date in the world went online before 1990, while all of China's reactors went online after 1990.
-As a result, unlike in other major nuclear energy countries such as Japan and the United States, spent fuel management in China has yet to pose any major issues related to declining available storage capacity.
-In addition, China has advantages over nations such as Japan in that China has large areas with sufficient geological stability and other required attributes that it could potentially store its nuclear waste without significant space restrictions.
+More than three-fourths of the number of reactors built to date in the world went online before 1990.
+In contrast, all of China's reactors have come online since 1990.
+As a result, unlike in other major nuclear energy countries such as Japan and the United States, spent fuel management in China has not yet needed to address any major challenges related to declining available storage capacity.
+In addition, China has advantages over nations such as Japan in that China has large areas with sufficient geological stability and other required attributes where it could potentially store its nuclear waste without significant space restrictions.
 Actually, China could fulfill its need for off-site storage in the medium-term by simply building interim spent fuel storage pools; a 3,000-ton pool would satisfy needs for away-from-reactor spent fuel storage in China through 2035.
 Indeed, China is considering building a 3,000-ton spent fuel storage pool as part of its commercial reprocessing plant.
+In addition, China is considering dry storage as an off-site interim storage method.
 The combination of additional off-site storage and plans to include ample on-site dry storage at new nuclear plants suggests that China will experience little pressure to reduce the burden of storing spent fuel during the next 30 years.